mekkablue/Glyphs-Scripts/README.txt

 Components
 Delete all components: Deletes ALL components in selected glyphs.
 Be careful.
 Disable alignment: Disables automatic alignment for all components in selected glyphs.
+New Edit tab with compound glyphs: Opens a new edit tab with the currently selected glyphs plus all compound glyphs containing them as components.
 Replace components: Relinks components in selected glyphs to a new source glyph.
 Needs Vanilla.

 Effects Scripts
 Wackelpudding and Beowulferize: Select some or all glyphs in the Font tab, then run the script.
 It will create alternates of the selected glyphs and create a pseudorandom calt feature.
 Activate it by selecting Contextual Alternates in e.g. InDesign.
 Baseline Wiggle: Creates a pos feature that randomly displaces the glyphs while you type.
 Glyph Shaker: Randomly moves each node in selected layers of selected glyphs.
+Insert BCPs into straight segments: Inserts offcurve points (BCPs) into straight line segments of all selected glyphs.
+Like option-clicking on all straight lines.
-Retract offcurve nodes: Deletes all offcurve points (BCPs).
+Retract BCPs: Deletes all offcurve points (BCPs).
 Handy for making sure, your font only consists of straight lines.
 Turn offcurve into oncurve: Does exactly what the name suggests.
 Makes fonts look really weird.

 Glyph Names: